 - A Change in Income

 - A Change in the Child’s Medical Needs

 What Happens If a Spouse Stops Paying Child Support Payments

 According to the law in North Carolina, a parent ordered to pay child support must continue doing so until the child is 18.
 In some cases, child support can continue through the child’s age of 20 if they remain in high school until that time.

 If a parent stops paying child support in the state of North Carolina before they are legally relieved of this responsibility, they won’t immediately go to jail.
 There will be steps taken to help this parent get back on track and start making payments.
 If the parent has a job, wage garnishments could be put in place.
 If the parent is not working, things can get more difficult.

 Some parents will purposely NOT work to avoid paying child support.
 As unfortunate as this situation is, it is a sad reality for many families.
 That parent may go to jail for a short time for not paying, however, would often rather live a compromised lifestyle instead of taking financial responsibility for their children.
 In this case, you and your experienced child support attorney will exhaust all the options to get your child support payments underway again.

 Getting Help with Child Support

-Many families have settled child support disputes with the help of attorneys like ours at Speaks Family Law.
+Many families have settled child support disputes with Wilmington family law attorneys like ours at Speaks Family Law.
 Call us today so we can help settle your child support case amicably.
-We’re waiting for your call at (910) 218-8703.